-King Matt the First – LOVED
+King Matt the First – USD 150

 This original drawing of the hero of Janusz Korczak’s "King Matt the First" is one in a series of illustrations for this celebrated book.
 POLIN Museum commissioned Iwona Chmielewska to create these illustrations for the exhibition "In King Matt’s Poland: The 100th Anniversary of Regaining Independence" in 2018–2019.

-Almost a century after this book first appeared, children around the world are still reading "King Matt the First," which has been translated into many languages, including English, Russian, German, Estonian, Lithuanian, Latvian, Ukrainian, Japanese, and Esperanto.
+Almost a century after this book first appeared, children the world over are still reading "King Matt the First," which has been translated into many languages, including English, Russian, German, Estonian, Lithuanian, Latvian, Ukrainian, Japanese, and Esperanto.

 Janusz Korczak, the pen name of Henryk Goldszmit, was born in Warsaw in 1878 or 1879 and died in Treblinka in 1942.
 He was a medical doctor and progressive pedagogue who believed in the autonomy of the child.
 Together with Stefania Wilczyńska, he ran two orphanages, one for Jewish children and another for Christian children.
 He struggled to maintain the orphanage even while in the Warsaw ghetto.
 Although he had the opportunity to escape from the ghetto, he chose to remain with the children and perished with them in Treblinka.